sheliak/galah_reduction/README.md

 **1. RUNNING COMPLETE REDUCTION PIPELINE**

+All parameters, including which nights to reduce, are set in the settings.py file.

-To reduce one night run
+To run the reduction do
 ```
-python extract6.0.py /path/to/spectra/night
+python run.py /path/to/settings.py
 ```
-where `/path/to/spectra/night` is a path to standard GALAH folders for one night.
-Inside this folder should be folders: comments, data, fld, sds, etc. When testing, make a copy of data in case they get corrupted.
-The reduction pipeline should make a local copy and not write anything into `/path/to/spectra/night`.
+where `/path/to/settings.py` is a path to the settings file you are using.

 **2. RUNNING MINIMAL REDUCTION**

 The pipeline will make a minimal reduction to get 1D spectra.
 This preview is useful for quick checks during observations.
-The steps required for this reduction are already defined in the function `min_red`.
+Comming soon.

 **3. PARTIAL REDUCTION**